 Building up your swimming stamina both in the pool and open water will give you the confidence to stay calm and relaxed in whatever situations you find yourself in at sea.
 Leashes aren’t foolproof, so knowing you can swim to shore if needed is an essential skill for every surfer.

 Learning how to move efficiently through the water can also help you conserve energy and swim for longer – it’s always surprising how far it is to shore when you don’t have a board with you!

+If you don’t live by the sea or don’t have the confidence to swim in open water – the pool is a great shout!
 A common complaint is that swimming lengths is boring – it shouldn’t be!
 A good swim session should be varied and can include any of the following –

 - different strokes,